 - The brand identity: the different names (i.e., country or region)

 - The brand equity: popularity across markets isn’t at its best

-Facebook unlike any other social network, it invented the global page feature, where brands can merge all their markets under one global page with a unified name, while the content is in local flavor.
+Facebook, unlike any other social network, invented the global page feature, where brands can merge all their markets under one global page with a unified name, while the content is in the local flavor.

 Many brands have already moved to the Facebook Global Page Strategy.
 It unites and combines all fans in one place, yet each country has a separate sub-page where the local team can manage to talk to the local fans with relevant content and tone.
 This gives the brand more authority and power globally.

-This topic is specifically for those who already work on Facebook global page strategy.
-For those who still don’t, read it, then go convince your team that it’s about time to do so.
+This topic is specifically for those who already work on Facebook’s global page strategy.
+For those who still don’t, please read it, then convince your team that it’s about time to do so.